Why an Environmental Sociology Degree?

 Working as an Environmental Sociologist

 The majority of environmental sociologists work as faculty at colleges and universities.
 Some are also employed by nonprofit environmental agencies and public policy organizations.
-Jobs in sociology are expected to grow faster than average through 2022.
+Jobs in sociology are expected to grow slower than average through 2030.
 This will likely include an increasing number of positions for environmental sociologists, due to increasing interest in sustainability.
 Those with advanced degrees and demonstrated research skills will have the best opportunities.

 Core Skills You'll Develop While Studying Environmental Sociology